yfyang86/FNMLE/README.md

 This package provides an numerical approach to derive the maximum likelihood estimation (MLE) of multidimensional folded normal distribution (FN).

+Will add the definition of multidimensional FN here....

 # A Simple Walk through

 In this section we will illustrate the two dimensional case of the folded normal distribution.

+Will illustrate Sigma matrix here...

 ## Simulation Data Generation